Last updated: June 18, 2026

 The Scale of Weights

-The Jockey Club publishes an official Scale of Weights that sets the base weight for thoroughbred races based on age, distance, and month of the racing year.
-The scale ranges from roughly 107 pounds for the youngest horses at shorter distances early in the year to 126 pounds for mature horses at classic distances.
+The Jockey Club publishes an official Scale of Weights that sets the base weight for thoroughbred races based on a horse’s age, distance, and month of the racing year.
+The key principle is straightforward: younger horses carry less because they are still developing physically.
+A two-year-old racing in spring carries significantly less than a four-year-old at any point in the year.
 Track secretaries use this scale when writing the conditions for each race in the condition book.
+The full scale is available at jockeyclub.com.

 |---|---|---|---|---|